Shatrughan Sinha: Political career

 Sinha entered politics by contesting in a by-election opposite Rajesh Khanna.
 He quoted in an interview that his biggest regret in his life was contesting election against his friend Khanna.
-Khanna won the elections by beating Sinha by 25,000 votes; however, he was hurt and never spoke to Sinha thereafter.
-Sinha did try to rebuild his friendship with Khanna; however, that never happened until Khanna's death in 2012.
+Khanna won the election by 25,000 votes but was hurt and never spoke to Sinha thereafter.
+Sinha did try to reconcile with Khanna but to no avail; Khanna died in 2012.

 He won the Patna Sahib Lok Sabha constituency in Bihar during the 2009 Indian general elections.
 He defeated another cinema celebrity, Shekhar Suman.
 Out of a total of 552,293 votes polled, Sinha received 316,549 votes.
-He won the seat in the subsequent 2014 Indian general elections, as well.
+He won the seat in the subsequent 2014 Indian general elections as well.
 In 2014, he received 485,905 from the 813,411 total votes polled.

 Sinha became a cabinet minister in the Third Vajpayee ministry from the 13th Lok Sabha, holding two portfolios, the Ministry of Health and Family Welfare (January 2003 – May 2004), and the Department of Shipping (August 2004).
 As of May 2006, he was appointed as the head of the BJP Culture and Arts Department.

 On 6 April 2019, Sinha became a member of the Indian National Congress in presence of Congress general secretary K. C. Venugopal and Randeep Surjewala.
-Sinha became a member of the Indian National Congress Party, having joined them after he was not given a seat for the 2019 Indian general elections by the Bharatiya Janata Party.
+Sinha became a member of the Indian National Congress Party, having joined them after not being given a seat for the 2019 Indian general elections by the Bharatiya Janata Party.

 In March 2022, Sinha joined Trinamool Congress to contest in the By-election for the Asansol Lok Sabha constituency.
 On 16 April 2022, Sinha won by defeating Bharatiya Janata Party's Agnimitra Paul by a margin of 303,209 votes.

-In Lok Sabha Election 2024, Shatrughan Sinha won from Asansol seat, he defeated BJP's Surendrajit Singh Ahluwalia by a margin of 59564 votes.
+In the 2024 Indian general elections, Sinha won from Asansol seat, defeating BJP's Surendrajit Singh Ahluwalia by a margin of 59,564 votes.

+2026 Rebellion

+In June 2026, almost immediately after the massive Trinamool Congress defeat, around 20 MPs of TMC including Yusuf Pathan, Saayoni Ghosh, Sinha, Bapi Halder, Mala Roy, Mitali Bag, Deepak Adhikari, Arup Chakraborty, Sharmila Sarkar, Satabdi Roy, Rachna Banerjee, Prasun Banerjee and others, allegedly declared rebellion from their Party, and presented their written wish to join Bhartiya Janata Party.
+This group was led by Kakoli Ghosh.

+Later, on 14 June, 20 MPs, including Sinha, signed a formal letter declaring their split from Trinamool Congress as to merge with the Nationalist Citizen Party of India (NCPI).
+They formally submitted the letter to Lok Sabha Speaker Om Birla.

+The total strength of TMC in Lok Sabha had been 28, so that a number of 20 MPS made it eligible for splitting from the Party, as per the Indian Defection laws, so as to escape the anti-defection disqualification.